BDC Hamburger Icon

 Salesforce Sales Cloud Ease of Use

 Businesses can tailor Salesforce to fit their specific needs with highly advanced features.
 However, this customizability comes with a steep learning curve.
-IT professionals must make a significant time investment to configure the platform.
-You may need expert support to ensure it runs smoothly for your company.
+IT professionals must make a significant time investment to configure the platform — especially with custom flows and integrations.
+Plus, you may need expert support to ensure it runs smoothly for your company.

 However, this investment of time and money can be well worth it for businesses that can make full use of Salesforce’s features.
 Additionally, you don’t need to devise a complicated solution immediately; you can adjust the software and add features as you grow more comfortable with the system.
 Salesforce provides ample online resources to help you get started.
 You can also pay for extra guidance and coaching.